archive/github-actions-slack/README.md

 ### I want another avatar to be used in Slack

-By default the Avatar in Slack will be the same as for the Slack App you created.
+By default the avatar in Slack will be the same as for the Slack App you created.
 If you want to change this based on action, look at the https://api.slack.com/methods/chat.postMessage `icon_emoji` parameter.

+### Why did you build your own?

+It was a good way to learn more about Github Actions

+### Why should I use this?

+This action is just an HTTPS POST to Slack API, so you can easily build this by yourself, or use this, or use any other action available on the marketplace :)